 Acquisition.
 The City of Tulsa has a repetitive loss acquisition program to purchase repeatedly flooded properties.
-This voluntary program offers owners who are in this situation have a way out.
+This voluntary program offers owners who are in this situation a way out.
 The City applies to FEMA for funds using the Hazard Mitigation Grant Program.
 Once the grant is awarded, the property is appraised as if it were not a flooded property and the offer for the property is based on this appraisal.
 In addition to getting the best possible price, the owner receives moving expenses, a \$1,000 stipend for purchasing a home outside the floodplain, and a 30-day rent free period after closing in which to move.
 All closing costs and other fees are paid by the City.
 Once the owner has moved out, the home is demolished and restored as open space to protect the natural and beneficial function of the floodplain.
 If you would like more information about this program contact the Customer Care Center at (918) 596-7777.

-Acquisition is usually not feasible or cost effective for areas of shallow flooding, as in RLA #1.
-If a property is located in a FEMA Floodway or Special Flood Hazard Area, acquisition and relocation may be feasible and cost-effective.
+Acquisition is usually not feasible or cost effective for areas of shallow flooding.
+If a property is located in a FEMA Floodway or Special Flood Hazard Area, demolition, acquisition and relocation may be the most feasible and cost-effective option.
+The properties in RLA #4 are probably not candidates for Acquisition.

 Elevate Your Structure.
 Elevating the structure is only suitable for areas of shallow flooding, and is usually not feasible or cost-effective for masonry homes built on concrete slabs.
 It can sometimes be cost-effective for wood frame buildings on crawlspaces.
-None of the homes in RLA #1 is a candidate for elevation.
+Most likely, the structures in RLA #4 are not candidates for elevation.

 Dry Floodproof Your Structure.
 This can include actions that seal a structure and prevent floodwaters from entering.
-This method is best in areas where flood depths are no more than two to three feet.
+This method is best in areas where flood depths are no more than two or three feet.
 Buildings can be made watertight by sealing the walls with waterproof coatings, impermeable membranes, or additional layers of masonry or concrete.
-Doors, windows, and other openings below the base flood elevation must also be equipped with permanent or removable shields, and backflow valves must be installed in sewer lines and drains.
-Dry floodproofing needs to be designed by an engineer to insure the structure can resist the force of the water.
+Doors, windows, and other openings below the base flood elevation must also be equipped with permanent or removable shields, and backflow valves must be installed in sanitary sewer lines and drains.
+Dry flood-proofing could well be an option for the properties in RLA #4, but should be designed by an engineer to ensure the structure can resist the force of the water.

 Wet Floodproof Your Building.
-Wet

-floodproofing allows water to enter a structure, while removing, protecting or elevating items that can be damaged, such as air conditioning equipment.
+Wet flood-proofing allows water to enter a structure, while removing, protecting or elevating items that can be damaged, such as air conditioning equipment.
 This is often used on structures with crawl spaces and shallow flood depths.
 The City does not allow basements in flood-prone areas, or the wet floodproofing of basements.

-Wet Floodproof Your Garage.
-The garage, with its slab-on-grade construction, is one of the most vulnerable areas of your home to overland flow flooding.
-Remove, relocate, protect or elevate items that can be damaged from flooding.
+Wet Floodproof Your Garage or Storage Areas.
+The garage or storage area, with their slab-on-grade construction, are vulnerable to overland flow flooding.
+Remove, relocate, elevate, or otherwise protect items that can be damaged from flooding.